lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3c.extract_subregion(input_dir, output_dir, x_center, y_center, z_center, x_len, y_len, z_len, threads=1):

 #### Description
-Extract a subregion from full brain fMOST image stack
+Extract a subregion from full brain fMOST image stack.
+This function is meant for extracting a subregion off of an fMOST image stack. fMOST brain imaging data is huge and can take a very long time to process.
+Taking a smaller - but still sizable subregion is a great way to see DM graphs for meaningful portions of the brain.

 #### Input
 - input_dir - input image stack of large (presumably full) domain
 - output_dir - directory subregion image stack will be stored
-- x_center - subregion center's x coordinate (in microns!)
+- x_center - subregion center's x coordinate (in microns! - take from ground truth .swc file)
-- y_center - subregion center's y coordinate (in microns!)
+- y_center - subregion center's y coordinate (in microns! - take from ground truth .swc file)
-- z_center - subregion center's z coordinate (in microns!)
+- z_center - subregion center's z coordinate (in microns! - take from ground truth .swc file)
 - x_len - length of x-axis of subregion (in pixels!)
 - y_len - length of y-axis of subregion (in pixels!)
 - z_len - length of z-axis of subregion (in pixels!)